amitshekhariitbhu/android-interview-questions/README.md

 * **Android Memory Leak and Garbage Collection**

+* **Can you explain the difference between a Runnable and a Thread in Android?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_softwareengineer-androiddev-android-activity-7279784055284420609-Xa8b)

 #### Working With Multimedia Content

 * **How do you handle bitmaps in Android as it takes too much memory?** - [Learn from here](https://developer.android.com/topic/performance/graphics/load-bitmap) and [here](https://developer.android.com/topic/performance/graphics/manage-memory)